 After identifying these conditions through enterography and determining the severity, your physician can guide you toward the most effective treatment.

 Before your exam, you will fill out a screening form asking about anything that might create a health risk or interfere with the imaging.
 The screening form will be reviewed by your technologist prior to entering the imaging suite.

 To ensure safety and optimal exam results, all patients will be asked to change into a gown or scrub suit provided by the facility.
 Your technologist will advise you to remove all metallic objects when changing into the approved garments.
 This includes eyeglasses, hearing aids, hairpins, and all jewelry, including body piercings when possible.
 Even bras with metal underwire can affect the scan.
 If you can leave these items at home, we recommend that you do so.
 If not, lockers are available to secure your personal items.

 Please consult the technologist if you have any questions prior to entering the imaging suite.

 Before the procedure begins, you’ll need to ingest fluid to expand the small intestine so that the scan can produce a clear image of any abnormalities.
 You will also be injected with the contrast material.
 After this, the technologist will put you in the position for the scan.

-During the procedure, the technologist will be in a separate control room operating the CT scanner and monitoring your exam.
-In the control room, the technologist will have a direct line of sight to the CT scanner.
+During the procedure, the technologist will be in a separate control room operating the CT or MRI scanner and monitoring your exam.
+In the control room, the technologist will have a direct line of sight to the CT or MRI scanner.
 They can also hear you and talk to you using a speaker and microphone.

 Before your enterography, inform your physician of any allergies you have as well as any medications you are currently taking.
 You should also let them know about any recent illnesses or medical conditions.
 Some conditions, such as asthma, heart disease, diabetes, thyroid problems and kidney disease, might increase the risk of adverse effects during the procedure.